freenode/Sigyn/README.md

 #### Repeat ####

-Sigyn can create temporary lethal pattern, there is two way to create pattern, one from a single message and the other from multiples messages.
+Sigyn can create temporary lethal pattern, there is two way to create pattern, one from a single message where pattern are repeated and the other from multiples messages from various client.

-For those pattern, minimum length is defined here :
+For minimum computed pattern length is defined here :

     config supybot.plugins.Sigyn.computedPattern